austindbirch/harbor_hook/scripts/observability/README.md

-# Harbor Hook Observability Demo & Testing
+# Harborhook Observability Demo & Testing

-This directory contains scripts to demonstrate and validate the Phase 5 observability features of Harbor Hook.
+This directory contains scripts to demonstrate and validate the Phase 5 observability features of Harborhook.

 ## Scripts